Specialist legal advice for insurance buyers, sellers and intermediaries

 - Reviewing insuring provisions in agreements with suppliers, customers, distributors, manufacturers, contractors and joint venture partners.

 - Claims support and policy interpretation for policyholders and their brokers in relation to complex or disputed claims.

 - Legal support for policyholders and their brokers in the placement of complex policies such as D&O liability, tax liability and environmental liability.

 - Insurance-related service provider reviews including managing tenders and negotiating service agreements.

-- Advice on appointed representative (IR) agreements and introducer appointed representative (IAR) agreements.
+- Advice on appointed representative (AR) agreements and introducer appointed representative (IAR) agreements.